 Health and safety representative

-An employee who has been elected by their work group under the WHS Act to represent them on health and safety matters.
+An employee elected by their work group under the WHS Act to represent them on health and safety matters.

 Plant

-Plant includes machinery, equipment, appliance, container, implement and tool components or anything fitted or connected to those things.
-Plant includes items as diverse as lifts, cranes, computers, machinery, conveyors, forklifts, vehicles, power tools, quad bikes, mobile plant, and amusement devices.
+The plant includes machinery, equipment, appliances, containers, implements, tool components, and anything fitted or connected to them.
+It also includes items as diverse as lifts, cranes, computers, machinery, conveyors, forklifts, vehicles, power tools, quad bikes, mobile plant, and amusement devices.

 Plant that relies exclusively on manual power for its operation and is designed to be primarily supported by hand, for example a screwdriver, is not covered by the WHS Regulations.
 The general duty of care under the WHS Act applies to this type of plant.

-Certain kinds of plant, for example forklifts, cranes, and some pressure equipment, require a licence from the regulator to operate and some high-risk plant must also be registered with the regulator.
+Certain kinds of plant, such as forklifts, cranes, and some pressure equipment, require a licence from the regulator to operate, and some high-risk plant must also be registered with the regulator.

 Reasonably Practical

-Reasonably practicable means that which is, or was at a particular time, reasonably able to be done to ensure health and safety, taking into account and weighing up all relevant matters including:
+Reasonably practicable means that which is, or was at a particular time, reasonably able to be done to ensure health and safety, considering and weighing up all relevant matters, including:

 Risk

-The possibility harm (death, injury or illness) might occur when exposed to a hazard.
+The possibility of harm (death, injury or illness) might occur when exposed to a hazard.

 RiskWare

-Electronic database for the reporting of all incidents and near misses.
-RiskWare includes the investigation of incidents against systemic causes, the assignment of corrective actions, and regulatory and performance reporting.
+RiskWare is an electronic database for reporting all incidents and near misses.
+It includes investigating incidents against systemic causes, assigning corrective actions, and reporting regulatory and performance issues.

 Work group

-A group of employees established to facilitate the representation of employees by one or more health and safety representatives.
-A work group may be all employees at a workplace but it may also be appropriate to split a workplace into multiple work groups where employees share similar work conditions or are exposed to similar risks and hazards.
-For example all employees on night shift.
+A work group is a group of employees that facilitates the representation of employees by one or more health and safety representatives.
+A work group may be all employees at a workplace, but it may also be appropriate to split a workplace into multiple work groups where employees share similar work conditions or are exposed to similar risks and hazards—for example, all employees on the night shift.

 Managing Risks of Plant in the Workplace Code of Practice.
 2011 (QLD) 2022 (NSW)